 Exposure Therapy Examples

-Examples of exposure therapy can be found for a multitude of treatment needs.
+Examples of exposure therapy can be found for many treatment needs.
 Examples of exposure therapy for social anxiety might involve practicing skills in low-risk settings and gradually expanding to more feared situations to build tolerance for the distress of socialization.
 OCD exposure therapy examples could involve identifying triggers for ritualized behaviors and learning to tolerate these distressing feelings without responding.
-Exposure therapy is beneficial for a variety of needs and is an effective treatment modality.
+Exposure therapy is beneficial for many needs and is an effective treatment method.

 Key Points: Understanding Exposure Therapy & Your Recovery